Last Updated on August 19, 2020 by Calibre 11

-Series 1: Heuer Monaco CS2110
+Generation 1: Heuer Monaco CS2110- 1997

-Series 2: Heuer Monaco CS2111
+Generation 2: Heuer Monaco CS2111- 1998

-Series 3: TAG Heuer Monaco CW2XXX
+Generation 3: TAG Heuer Monaco CW2XXX- 1999-2009

 This design proved to be a success and so TAG Heuer added the model to the permanent range, changing the model to CW2111 and adding “TAG Heuer” to the dial.